ClementTsang/bottom/README.md

 ### Maximizing

-Only care about the CPU widget right now?
-Then go to the widget and hit `Enter` to make it take up the entire drawing area.
+Only care about one specific widget?
+You can go to that widget and hit `Enter` to make that widget take up the entire drawing area.

 ### Basic mode